jrenaud90/TidalPy/Documentation/Rheology/1_Rheology.md

 print(complex_shear)
 ```

-If you are looking for a more programatic way to import a rheology, consider using the `find_rheology` function:
+If you are looking for a more programmatic way to import a rheology, consider using the `find_rheology` function:

 ```python